 So, what can we do if we are having poor sleep?
-First check if we have created unhealthy bedtime routines, such as staying up late, having irregular sleeping hours or doing stimulating activities before bed.
-Try basic sleep hygiene strategies first, such as going to bed and waking up at the same times each day, keeping your bedroom cool, dark, and comfortable, avoiding alcohol, caffeine or big meals close to bedtime.
+First check if we have created unhealthy bedtime routines, such as staying up late, having irregular sleeping hours, or doing stimulating activities before bed.
+Try basic sleep hygiene strategies first, such as going to bed and waking up at the same time each day, keeping your bedroom cool, dark, and comfortable, avoiding alcohol, caffeine, or big meals close to bedtime.

-Dr. Ting is a senior consultant cardiologist with special interest in non-invasive imaging and management of heart valve disorders and coronary artery disease.
-He also plans structured lifestyle therapy programs for patients to reverse or slow the progression of coronary artery disease, as well as treat other lifestyle related conditions such has hypertension, high cholesterol, diabetes and obesity.
+Dr. Ting is a senior consultant cardiologist with a special interest in non-invasive imaging and management of heart valve disorders and coronary artery disease.
+He also plans structured lifestyle therapy programs for patients to reverse or slow the progression of coronary artery disease, as well as treat other lifestyle-related conditions such as hypertension, high cholesterol, diabetes, and obesity.

 StarMed Specialist Centre

 +65 6322 6333